Lutajuća Srca

 Lutajuća Srca (Serbian Cyrillic: Лутајућа Срца, trans.
 The Wandering Hearts) was a Serbian and Yugoslav rock band formed in Niš in 1970.
 They were one of the most notable representatives of the 1970s Yugoslav acoustic rock scene.

 During the initial years, a number of musicians passed through the band, with vocalist Spomenka Đokić, known for her trademark soprano, and guitarists Milan Marković and Miroljub Jovanović remaining the core members of the band, Lutajuća Srca eventually becoming a musical trio.
 During the 1970s, the band had several hit songs and won numerous awards at Yugoslav pop festivals.
 Lutajuća Srca disbanded in the mid-1980s, after releasing three studio albums and a number of 7-inch singles.
-The group reunited in 1998 for the recording of one studio album, and made several one-off performances during the 2010s.
+The group reunited in 1998 for the recording of one studio album, and made several one-off reunions during the 2010s.

 History

 1970–mid-1980s

 The band's history begins in 1970, when Milan Marković, a student of the Niš Faculty of Arts, and Miorljub Jovanović, a student of the Niš Faculty of Occupational Safety, spent their summer in Šušanj as scouts, performing popular songs on acoustic guitars by the campfire.
 When their company was invited to visit scouts in the nearby Bečići, they met Spomenka Đokić, also from Niš.
 Upon their return to Niš, the three formed Lutajuća Srca.
 The band's first lineup featured Spomenka Đokić (vocals), Milan Marković (guitar, piano, cello, backing vocals), Miroljub Jovanović (guitar, backing vocals), Vladimir Stojanović (guitar), Žarko Aćimović (bass guitar) and Ljubomir Ignjatović (drums).
 The members decided to name the group after the first two songs they composed, "Putnik" ("Traveller") and "Srce" ("Heart") – "Putujuća Srca" (The Travelling Hearts).
 However, Aćimović's girlfriend-at-the-time suggested the name Lutajuća Srca (The Wandering Hearts), which the members chose over Putujuća Srca.
 Initially, the band performed their own songs, as well as covers of songs by The Who, Free, Creedence Clearwater Revival and other foreign bands.
 Several months after the formation, Aćimović was replaced by Vladan Stanojević.

 The band made their first recordings, of the songs "Putnik" and "Srce", on a reel-to-reel audio tape recorder and gave them to the local members of the League of Socialist Youth, who broadcast the songs on the walkway by the Nišava river, a popular gathering place for the Niš youth.
 The recordings were soon broadcast on Radio Niš, and, after a number of calls from the listeners, the station decided to offer the band time in studio to make professional recordings.
 The band's songs, written by Jovanović and Marković, and Đokić's coloratura soprano brought them large media attention.